Vishnupriya609/learn-git-branching/SectionOne.md

 A commit in a git repository records a snapshot of all the (tracked) files in your directory.
 <img width="1920" height="966" alt="Screenshot 2025-12-23 072232" src="https://github.com/user-attachments/assets/689108b6-0b83-456b-9dd3-b708e42ba17a" />
 The goal shows there are three commits -- the first inital commit -C0,second commit after that C1,third commit after C2, that might have some meaningful changes.
-To complete this problem we need below command & Use two times.
+To complete this problem use below command two times.
 ~~~
 $ git commit
 ~~~